AdobeDocs/audience-manager.it-IT/help/using/dil/dil-class-overview/dil-start.md

  -->

-Quando si utilizzano [!UICONTROL DIL] le API a livello di classe:
+When working with the class-level [!UICONTROL DIL] APIs:

-* L&#39;accesso richiede un nome partner e un ID di namespace del contenitore (NSID).
+* L'accesso richiede un nome partner e un ID di namespace del contenitore (NSID).
 Contatta il tuo account manager Audience Manager per ottenere queste informazioni.
-* Sostituite qualsiasi testo *con corsivo* di esempio nella documentazione API con valore, ID o altra variabile come richiesto dal metodo in uso.
+* Replace any sample *italicized* text in the API documentation with value, ID, or other variable as required by the method you're working with.
 * [!UICONTROL DIL] scrive i dati codificati in un cookie di destinazione.
-Ad esempio, gli spazi sono codificati come `%20``%3B`e punto e virgola.
+For example, spaces are encoded as `%20` and semicolons as `%3B`.